When Your Child Has a Food Allergy: Tree Nut

 Foods your child can safely eat may come in contact with tree nuts at home, at school, and in restaurants.
 To help prevent accidental exposure:

-• Always have 2 epinephrine auto-injectors with your child.
+• Always have epinephrine medicine with your child, such as an epinephrine auto-injector or nasal spray, if prescribed.
+Always have 2 doses.
 Make sure you and those close to your child know how to use it.

 • Have your child wear a medical alert bracelet or necklace with their allergy information.